samuelpcarter/samuelpcarter.github.io/README.md

-# BTC-Treasury-Tickers
+# Sam Carter Portfolio

+This repository contains a simple static portfolio website for **Sam Carter**.
-This project now hosts a single web page that displays a full TradingView chart for Bitcoin.
-Open `docs/index.html` in any browser to access the interactive chart.
+Open `docs/index.html` in your browser to view the site.